ecuacion-jp/ecuacion-jp.github.io/documentation/common/naming-convention.md

 }
 ```

+itemId : `parentRecord.name`, `childRecord.name`, `siblingsChildRecord.name`

+Even if the same class `ChildRecord` is used, itemId differs between `childRecord.name` and `siblingsChildRecord.name`
+because they are displayed as different components.

+### itemName

+A localized name for items.
+It's usually displayed as a component name.

+## others

 - fieldId : `name`, `childRecord.name`, `siblingsChildRecord.name`
   (It usually specifies the field of the root record.
    But sometimes it also specifies the field of `childRecord`